wqferr/palette-maker/README.md

 ### Sliders ###
 On the right side of the window, you'll see 3 sliders representing the 3 components of the HSV encoding.
 By changing the values of these sliders, you'll change the value of the selected cell.
-The sliders can also be controlled solely with the keyboard using the +/- keys with different modifier keys:
+A larger display of the colour can be found above the sliders.
+The sliders can also be controlled solely with he keyboard using the +/- keys with different modifier keys:

 * ALT for H
 * CTRL for S
 * None for V

-More help coming soon...
+## Basic Cell Interaction ##
+By holding different modifiers while using the arrow keys, you can make gradual transitions between colours.
+The basic commands are:

+* CTRL: Increase brightness
+* CTRL + SHIFT: Decrease brightness
+* ALT: Increase saturation
+* ALT + SHIFT: Decrease saturation
+* CTRL + SHIFT + ALT: Copy colour

+The increase commands take a value `x` and take it to `0.1 + (1.1*x)`.

+Similarly, the decrease commands take a value `x` and take it to `(x-0.1) / 1.1`.

+The copy command simply copies the H, S and V values into the next cell.

+The best way to understand these commands is to just mess around with some colours and see what happens.
+Go ahead, it's not hard!

+## Colour Interpolation ##
+One of the most powerful tools available in PaletteMaker.
+Suppose your sprite has reds and blues, but you need some intermediate tones.
+You can set the first cell to red, leave a few white cells in the same row or column, then set a blue cell.
+After this setup, select one cell, hold CTRL + ALT and press the arrow key in the direction of the other one.

+Like magic, each cell inbetween is set to gradual tones between the two colours!